cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 host_species_colors <- species_colors
 ```

-## Fill in 2nd analysis/plot e.g. generalized linear model
+## 2nd analysis of generalized linear model

 For the 2nd analysis we investigated whether sites with House Finch
 blood meals are likely to have WNV-positive pools or WNV positivity
 rates.
 Using a generalized linear model, we were able to formally test
 the patterns that were suggested above by the barplots, being able to
 assess whether the number or presence of the House Finch is associated
 with the WNV being in that area.
-This approach let us get passed the
+This approach lets us get past the
 visual patters and showed us the real strength and significance of the
 relationships.